ConservationInternational/trends.earth/LDMP/help/source/index.rst

 | `English <../en/index.html>`_ | `Francais <../fr/index.html>`_ | `Español <../es/index.html>`_ | `Swahili <../sw/index.html>`_ |
 +-------------------------------+--------------------------------+-------------------------------+-------------------------------+

-trends.earth (formerly the Land Degradation Monitoring Toolbox) is a platform for monitoring land change using an innovative desktop and cloud-based system.
+|trends.earth| (formerly the Land Degradation Monitoring Toolbox) is a platform
+for monitoring land change using an innovative desktop and cloud-based system.

-trends.earth supports monitoring the three sub-indicators for Sustainable Development Goal (SDG) Target  15.3.1 (land degradation neutrality) including productivity, land cover, and soil organic carbon, and also supports reporting to the United Nations Convention to Combat Desertification (UNCCD).
+The three sub-indicators for monitoring achievement of Land Degradation Neutrality (LDN, Sustainable Development Goal (SDG) Target 15.3), are supported by |trends.earth|: productivity, land cover, and soil organic carbon.
+|trends.earth| also  supports reporting to the United Nations Convention to
+Combat Desertification (UNCCD).

-trends.earth also allows users to plot time series of key indicators of land change, and to produce maps and other graphics that can support tracking the impact of sustainable land management or other projects.
+|trends.earth| allows users to plot time series of key indicators of land
+change, and to produce maps and other graphics that can support reporting, and tracking the impact of sustainable land management or other projects.

 The documentation and training materials, including a number of demonstration videos, are available on this website: